Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 All component groups are custom-created.
 You cannot use component groups from other entities in your entity.

-In vanilla minecraft entities, component groups are namespaced with `minecraft:` -like `minecraft:cat_persian` above.
+In vanilla Minecraft entities, component groups are namespaced with `minecraft:` -like `minecraft:cat_persian` above.
 But it is important to remember that they are _not components_.
-When you create your own component groups, you can use whatever name/namespace:name combination you want.
-For example `wiki:example_group` above.
+When you create your component groups, you can use whatever name/namespace:name combination you want.
+For example, `wiki:example_group` above.
 [Here's more info on namespaces](/concepts/namespaces).

 When a component is placed into a group, is it _not_ automatically added to your entity.
-In fact, it won't do anything at all until the group is added.
-When the group is added, the component will become active, and start effecting the behavior of your entity.
+It won't do anything at all until the group is added.
+When the group is added, the component will become active and start affecting the behavior of your entity.

 # Events

-Events are a special syntax for adding and removing component-groups.
+Events are a special syntax for adding and removing component groups.
 By adding/removing groups, we can create dynamic behavior for our entities.

 An example: